-This analysis considers known past, present and the reasonably foreseeable future sand placement and offshore borrows on a statewide scale and project vicinity scale over a 50-year period of analysis from 1965 to 2015.
-This time period was selected to include the first U.S. Army Corps of Engineers Wilmington District, beach nourishment projects in 1965 and includes the first Wilmington District beach placement of dredged material within the project area in about 1991.
-Projections were extended to 2015, as that date represents a reasonably foreseeable future and the majority of remaining ocean beach that could reasonably be expected to have federal and non-federal projects implemented or studies initiated.
-Additional non-federal projects will likely be pursued beyond 2015, but for the purposes of this assessment, it is assumed that these actions will be re-occurring within areas that had already been previously permitted and constructed (non-federal) or authorized (federal).
-This cumulative analysis also considers the potential that future federal and non-federal CSDR/beach nourishment projects under study could be constructed.
+This analysis considers known past, present and the reasonably foreseeable future sand placement and offshore borrow on a statewide scale and project vicinity scale over a 50-year period of analysis from 1965 to 2015.
+This time period was selected to include the first U.S. Army Corps of Engineers Wilmington District, beach nourishment projects in 1965 and includes the first Wilmington District placement of dredged material within the project area (in the vicinity of Topsail Beach) in about 1969.
+While historic accounts of local coastal storm damage reduction efforts including sand placement on Wrightsville Beach dating back to the mid-1930s were considered in this assessment, no attempt was made to quantify these actions since detailed data were not available.
+Projections were extended to 2015, as that date represents a reasonably foreseeable future and the majority of remaining ocean beach that could reasonably be expected to have federal and nonfederal projects implemented or studies initiated.